seizuresmiley/seizuresmiley.github.io/kbx10v.md

 To assign a color to it, hold Switch C for 3 seconds.

-To use it, simply press it and it will switch to the color you savd in it.
+To use it, simply press it and it will switch to the color you saved in it.

 Pressing Switch A or B will jump back to the previous color you had on.